tarantool/rws/README.md

 * `S3_BASE_PATH` - prefix path inside the bucket.
 * `S3_ACCESS_KEY` - Access Key ID for the account.
 * `S3_SECRET_KEY` - Secret Access Key for the account.
+* `S3_PUBLIC_READ`- set read-only permission on files uploaded to S3 for anonymous users

 Configuration file parameters(JSON, for example see `config.default`):